-Diabetes is a metabolic disease marked by high blood glucose, also known as blood sugar.
+Diabetes is a chronic disease characterized by high blood sugar, or glucose.

 Types of diabetes

 There are three broad categories of diabetes, according to the Mayo Clinic: type 1 diabetes, type 2 diabetes and gestational diabetes.

 Type 1 diabetes is an autoimmune disease, because the person's own immune system mistakenly attacks the insulin-producing cells (called beta cells) in the pancreas.
 This stops the secretion of insulin, thus allowing sugar to build up in the bloodstream.

 Type 2 diabetes occurs when the body's cells do not respond to insulin the way they should.
 At first, the pancreas makes up for the shortfall by secreting more insulin, but eventually, it cannot keep up, causing sugar to build up in the bloodstream.

 Gestational diabetes happens when someone who did not previously have diabetes develops diabetes during pregnancy.
 During pregnancy, the hormones produced to sustain the pregnancy, such as estrogen and cortisol, make the pregnant person's own cells more resistant to insulin, according to Johns Hopkins Medicine.
 Normally, the pancreas produces more insulin to compensate, but sometimes, it can't keep up, allowing glucose to build up in the bloodstream.
 Sometimes, gestational diabetes resolves after pregnancy; other times, the condition becomes chronic.

 Although type 1 and type 2 diabetes have different causes, they share two key risk factors: the person inherits a predisposition to the disease, and then something in their environment triggers it, according to the American Diabetes Association (ADA).